-As a recent example, a study by Johnson (2009) shows that followers’ moods are directly impacted by the expressed moods of leaders.
+Everyone wakes up on the wrong side of the bed from time-to-time, and leaders are certainly no exception.
+In this study, the author (Johnson, 2009) shows that follower moods are directly impacted by the expressed moods of leaders.
 This phenomenon is known as mood contagion, which in this case refers to the automatic transfer of moods from leaders to followers.
 Mood contagion occurs unconsciously and thus employees have little control over it.

 More importantly, participants reporting positive moods outperformed those reporting negative moods on a relevant task (a mock hiring task which related to the content of the videos shown to participants).
-Johnson demonstrated that mood contagion was partially responsible for the performance outcomes.
+The author demonstrated that mood contagion was partially responsible for the performance outcomes.
 Additionally, leaders who exhibited positive moods in the videos were rated as more charismatic, which was also found to affect follower performance on the task.